25 mm Hotchkiss anti-tank gun: France

 French soldiers serving a Hotchkiss antitank gun during the Phoney War, January 1940.

 French prisoners from the 158th Infantry Regiment, pass a damaged 25mm Hotchkiss AT gun in Thulin, Belgium, 23 May 1940.

 At the outbreak of World War II, the 25 mm SA modèle 1934 was assigned to almost all armored and anti-tank units of the French army, while the 25 mm SA modèle 1937 was used in support companies of the infantry battalions.

-Despite its low caliber which forced its crew to target precisely the weak points of the opposing tanks, it remained for the time a powerful anti-tank gun against the Panzer II, III and IV which constituted the majority of the German tanks during the invasion of France by the Nazi regime.
-The Hotchkiss showed it could be effective at the Battle of Stonne, during the first combat of May 15, 1940 where a single 25mm gun laying in ambush on the edge of the village neutralized 3 Panzer IV tanks in 5 minutes.
+Despite its low caliber, which forced its crew to target precisely the weak points of the opposing tanks, it remained for the time a powerful anti-tank gun against the Panzer II, III and IV which constituted the majority of the German tanks during the invasion of France by the Nazi regime.
+The Hotchkiss proved effective at the Battle of St. Quentin, during the first combat of May 15, 1940, when a single 25mm gun lying in ambush on the edge of the village neutralized 3 Panzer IV tanks in 5 minutes.
 During the defense of Rouen on June 9, 1940, positioned at the foot of the old Corneille bridge, had its line of sight on the German tanks which descended the rue de la République, and fired several shots, destroying two panzers.
 According to another version of this encounter, a Renault R35 tank, laying in ambush near the barricade, was responsible for the destruction of one of the two panzers.
-They could not have been destroyed by the Renault FT tanks as they were only equipped with machine guns.
+They could not have been destroyed by the Renault FT tanks, as the tanks were only equipped with machine guns.